 Swiping the keycard to enter a hotel room always comes with a combination of excitement and suspense wondering how would the room turn out to be, is it worth the money that you have spent?

 Deluxe rooms are furnished in an Edwardian style with elegant and traditional décor.
-The Room had a theme of black, white and silver which created a soothing contrast and in addition to it was a bright red chair to add some colour.
-It had a queen size bed with a comfortable mattress and soft pillows, a study table, a standard 32 inch TV along with an entertainment system, couple of chairs and a teapoy.
+The Room had a theme of black, white and silver which created a soothing contrast and in addition to it was a bright red chair to add some color.
+It had a queen size bed with a comfortable mattress and soft pillows, a study table, a standard 32 inch TV along with an entertainment system, couple of chairs and a teapot.
 Hanging ceiling lamps and side tables on either side of the bed completed the decor of the room.

 The door of the room led to a foyer which had a wall length wardrobe at one side and bathroom on the other.
 At the end of the foyer were a couple of stairs down which led to the room.
 At the other end of the room was a large balcony overlooking the street below.
-The wall opposite to the balcony had a wall paper of London map.
-Oh I loved the wall paper <3 <3
+The wall opposite to the balcony had a wallpaper of London map.
+Oh, I loved the wallpaper <3 <3

 The bathroom was big and spacious with a huge Piccadilly themed mirror.
-A little disappointed that it did not have a bath tub but there was shower unit.
+A little disappointed that it did not have a bathtub but there was shower unit.
 All the products in the bathroom were from Cinq Mondes complimenting the look was a white soft robe.

 • • • Food • • •

-Breakfast at Le Meridien is a lavish affair with the choicest of fruits, muffins, cakes, breads, cheese and the mouth watering Le Meridien signature Eclairs as a part of the spread which is served at the Terrace Grill Restaurant.
+Breakfast at Le Meridien is a lavish affair with the choicest of fruits, muffins, cakes, cheese and the mouth-watering Le Meridien signature Eclairs as a part of the spread which is served at the Terrace Grill Restaurant.
 Having breakfast here can be pretty invigorating during a sunny day with plenty of sunlight beaming through the glasses.
 Perfect for hanging out for an afternoon tea on a gloomy London day.

 • • • Amenities • • •

-Piccadilly Health Club & Spa is situated in the lower ground floor of the hotel and it has the largest indoor swimming pool in Central London.
+Piccadilly Health Club & Spa is situated on the lower ground floor of the hotel and it has the largest indoor swimming pool in Central London.
 We could not resist ourselves going for a dip into the pool after a long and tiring day sightseeing but we had to miss the spa due to lack of time.

-The hotel also offers complimentary wifi connectivity with descent internet speed.
+The hotel also offers complimentary wifi connectivity with decent internet speed.
 All Le Meridien guests get priority access to Royal Institute of British Architect’s (RIBA) exhibitions and workshops.
 A treat for all art lovers. 🙂

 • • • Location • • •

-Location is the another highlight of the hotel and is a perfect base to discover everything on foot, so being centrally located is one of the biggest luxuries.
+Location is another highlight of the hotel and is a perfect base to discover everything on foot, so being centrally located in one of the biggest luxuries.
 Centrally located to many tourist attractions which can be traveled by foot.
 You could either walk or take a tube to visit Hyde Park and the Buckingham Palace.
 If you want to do the touristy thing of taking a bus tour of London city then you can walk to the Green Park Tube station where the tour begins.
 The entire stretch from the hotel unto Oxford circus is lined with designer boutiques, cafes, bars and restaurants.
 A Shoppers heaven.

-Do we recommend ?
+Do we recommend?

 Yes, definitely it a perfect base for both business travelers as well as families and couple alike even we wanted to extend our stay for few more days but the hotel was completely sold out.
 It was an absolute delight from start to finish.
 Loved the welcome Eclairs and goodnight chocolates.
-One of the best places to stay in London with friendliest staff.
+One of the best places to stay in London with the friendliest staff.